Cameron-Meinsma/Assignment_3/README.md

 The data consists of news articles visible on Google News, that can be found under the U.S. topic webpage.

 ### 3. Cleaning of the Data
-The first 2 rows only contain links, but no title nor news source.
+The first 2 rows of the pandas DataFrame only contain links, but no title nor news source.
 I have therefore removed those first 2 rows.

 ### 4. Format of the Files in the Corpus
 The corpus is in CSV format.